Today the gig economy is 45 million workers strong, with a market value set to reach $63 billion by 2020.

 And according to the IBM Center for Applied Insights, “independent workers such as contractors or freelancers beat traditional employees in job engagement, innovation, satisfaction, and pride.
 Where they fall short of regular employees is in another area: commitment.”

 These two sets of metrics define the challenge enterprise HR departments face today.
-The emergence of a fluid workforce is a done deal.
+The emergence of a fluid workforce often working from a distance is a done deal.
 How to maximize the value of those workers for the term of their engagement with your company is the riddle that still wants solving.

 Seeking the right balance between fluidity and commitment